avesatanaa/Skriptor/README.md

 # Skriptor
-Addon for Skript that allows you to obfuscate your scripts.
+Addon for Skript that allows you to obfuscate your scripts..